Read all the instructions right the way through before you start: from the introduction right through to “digit sequences”.

 Again, you must write up your reports as independently.
 So, the following are not ok:

-• Work with someone else, but not mention that you did in your report
+- working with someone else, but not mentioning that you did so in your report

 The first port of call for help is the course labs.
 The labs for the rest of the semester (modules 7-10) will be devoted to this assignment.
 It’s generally easier to troubleshoot issues with HTK and shell scripting in person, so do make use of the labs!
-It’s fine to come to either the 9am or 4pm Wednesday labs (or both as long as there’s room!).
-Teaching staff will give some overview/demonstrations at the beginning of the lab, so try to come on time.
+It’s fine to come to either the 9am or 4pm Wednesday labs (or both as long as there’s room!) but you will find that the 9am lab is quieter so you will get more attention than in the 4pm lab.

 You can also come to office hours or book 1-1 appointment with the lecturers, or send us an an email – see contact details in Module 0.